 The other two commonly known Options types are; American and European Options.
 The American and European options offer similar features but have remarkable differences.
 The American style options can be exercised any time before its expiration date.
 Whereas, the European style options can only be exercised at expiry.

-There are a lot of positives in the pros vs. cons of options trading.
+There are a lot of positives of options trading.
 But there also are inherent risks.
-Here are some advantages and disadvantages that every potential options trader should consider.
+Here we had given pros and cons of options trading that every potential options trader should consider.

 Options trading is a strategy that offers many advantages.
 There are many advantages of trading options over the future and cash.
 Some are listed down below-